GRY8/dasom/README.md

 # Personal Portfolio Project

-Making cost free, easily managable site by using notion and github.
+Making a cost-free, easily manageable site by using Notion and Github.